Gldkslfmsd/concordance-crawler/README.md

 for every keyword, and that's too few.
 Therefore ConcordanceCrawler lets finding keywords as for example "sdtn look", "naxe look", "jzmw look" and similar combinations of bazword and target word.
-By this approach it (should) get sufficient number of (ideally) different links to crawl concordances.
+By this approach it gets sufficient number of different links to crawl concordances.

-You can find more informations on other place.
-(TODO)
+You can find more informations [here](https://github.com/Gldkslfmsd/concordance-crawler/tree/master/doc), but in Czech.

 ## Future plans with ConcordanceCrawler